-The two and a half years (so far) I have worked for Luton Council have given me new skills and an understanding in many things that are just not experienced in the commercial sector, where funding is usually more readily available and the layers of authority don’t exist; at least not to the same extent!
+The five years (almost) I’ve worked for Luton Council have given me new skills and an understanding in many things that are just not experienced in the commercial sector, where funding is usually more readily available and the layers of authority don’t exist; at least not to the same extent!

 User needs are at the heart of every decision, task and project, whether that is redesigning a service area to improve the customer journey or taking part in a pilot project to enable people to verify their identity for online transactions.
 It’s all about the user!

 That said, it’s also all about saving money!
-Moving from a Web Services team to a Digital Services function, covering more than just the website, will enable a variety of digital transformation projects and collectively save hundreds of thousands of pounds…eventually!
+Moving from a Web Services team to a Digital Services function, covering more than just the website, has enabled a variety of digital transformation projects which will collectively save hundreds of thousands of pounds…eventually!

 These include things like encouraging a digital by default approach to some services and ending the decades-old tradition of a printed council newspaper and moving to digital e-updates.
 Projects I have worked on are listed below.

 In a collaboration between the Digital and Comms teams, I have been involved with the transition from a printed council newspaper to a monthly e-update sent directly to subscribers inboxes from its inception.
 I have had input in:

 - standardising a content plan of the items to feature in each issue

 - building subscriber database, including:

 - link to sign up form added to all outgoing emails

 - creating a roadblock (pop-up) on entry page linking to sign up form